jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - Assuming that a stadium will stimulate surrounding economic development, which will generate enough tax revenue to cover the cost of the public contribution.
   - Stadiums are generally poor development anchors.
 There are no documented cases of sports venues generating sufficient tax revenue to pay for themselves.
 - Assuming that all out-of-town spectators travel to the city for the events they attend.
-  - A large share of visiting attendees did not come to town for the event, it's just one of many local entertainment options they chose to do.
+  - A large share of visiting attendees did not come to town for the event, because it's just one of many local entertainment options they chose to do.

 The reality is that there is no reliable method for projecting the future economic outcomes of stadium projects---it simply does not exist.
 Any consultant who claims to project positive economic returns so should be asked to provide examples of past analyses of stadium projects that produced reliable forecasts.
 Until such a tool is developed, policymakers should rely on the results of academic economic studies that consistently demonstrate that sports venues do not generate significant economic benefits.